Christopher Barner-Kowollik: Research

-Initially Prof. Barner-Kowollik’s research was in the field of polymer chemistry and polymer reaction kinetics.
-His research has expanded towards the fusion of polymer chemistry with organic and photochemistry.
-Current research areas include the development of advanced wavelength-orthogonal, -synergistic, and -antagonistic reactions, and their photophysical understanding, most notably opening the field of wavelength-resolved action spectra for photochemical covalent bond formation and cleavage demonstrating that molecular absorptivity and photochemical reactivity are oftentimes disparate, translated to the photochemical synthesis of highly defined macromolecular architectures.
-The developed photochemical platform finds application for the design of 2D and 3D photolithographic processes as well as in biosystems including single cell scaffolds.
-Christopher Barner-Kowollik has published over 730 peer-reviewed research papers, which have been cited close to 43,000 times.
+Barner-Kowollik's research was initially in the field of polymer chemistry and polymer reaction kinetics.
+Over the course of his career, his research has fused polymer chemistry with organic and photochemistry.
+These research areas include the development of wavelength-orthogonal, -synergistic, -cooperative and -antagonistic reactions, and their photophysical understanding.
+His research established the field of highly wavelength-resolved photochemical action plots for photochemical covalent bond formation and cleavage.
+The development of photochemical action plots demonstrated that molecular absorptivity and photochemical reactivity are oftentimes disparate, which has significant implications for the photochemical synthesis of highly defined macromolecular architectures.
+The developed photochemical platforms – including out-of-equilibrium light stabilized dynamic materials (LSDMs) - find application for the design of 2D and 3D photolithographic processes as well as in biosystems including single cell scaffolds.
+Examples of precision photochemistry from his laboratory range from synergistically operating covalent bond forming systems and photoresins requiring two colours of light to cure and examples of pathway independent wavelength orthogonal reaction systems to using different colours of light to selectively adapt soft matter material properties.
+Christopher Barner-Kowollik has published over 780 peer-reviewed research papers, which have been cited close to 51,500 times.